AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/routers/mikrotik.md

 ## Use your router admin panel

-Use these instructions if your Keenetic router does not support DNS-over-HTTPS or DNS-over-TLS configuration:
+Use these instructions if your Microtic router does not support DNS-over-HTTPS or DNS-over-TLS configuration:

 1. Open the router admin panel.
 It can be accessed at `192.168.1.1` or `192.168.0.1`.
 1. Enter the administrator username (usually, it’s admin) and router password.